sharife/goldenthread-v2/site/content/productions/reorient-2009.md

         does voice over work for Link TV’s program,*Mosaic: World News from the Middle East.*"
       image: https://ucarecdn.com/8d75ec9c-eb16-4583-a10f-6648fcbc3d0d/
-    - bio: "**Maryam Farnaz Rostami** was born to Iranian parents in the suburbs of Dallas, Texas.
-She has a BArch and a BA Plan II Honors from the University of Texas at Austin.
-Maryam has designed affordable multi-family housing at Pyatok Architects for the past 3.5 years, and is currently teaching Architectural Design at University of California at Berkeley.
-She was last seen in the role of the Mother in Jesse Hewit’s *TOTAL FACTS KNOWN* at Mama Calizo’s Voice Factory, and is a resident DJ at Radio Bar in Oakland.
-Maryam aspires to contribute to sublime beauty in human experience."
-      name: "Maryam Farnaz Rostami "
-      credit: Performer
     - name: Leah Herman
       credit: Performer
       bio: "**Leah Herman**is thrilled to be working with Golden Thread and this group